oxylabs/product-integrations/web-unblocker/Ruby/README.md

 ## Global variables

-Setup the script using the following constants (see settings.rb)
+Set up the script using the following constants (see settings.rb)

 * Username (String) - Username of a proxy user
 * Password (String) - Password of a proxy user